Genie (feral child): Hospital stay

-In his first meeting with Genie, James Kent initially observed no reactions from her but eventually drew a small amount of nonverbal and verbal responsiveness with a small puppet.
-Playing with this and similar puppets quickly became her favorite activity and, apart from her tantrums, accounted for most of the few times she expressed any emotion during the early part of her stay.
-Within a few days she started learning to dress herself and began voluntarily using the toilet, but she continued to suffer from nighttime and daytime incontinence which only slowly improved.
+In his first meeting with Genie, James Kent initially observed no reactions from her, but eventually drew a small amount of nonverbal and verbal responsiveness with a small puppet.
+Playing with this and similar puppets quickly became her favorite activity, and apart from her tantrums accounted for most of the few times she expressed any emotion during the early part of her stay.
+Within a few days she started learning to dress herself and began voluntarily using the toilet, but she continued to have nighttime and daytime incontinence which only slowly improved.
 Kent quickly realized there would be a large number of people working with her, and was concerned that she would not learn to form a normal relationship unless somebody was a steady presence in her life, so he decided to accompany her on walks and to all of her appointments.

 Genie quickly began growing and putting on weight, and steadily became more confident in her movements.
 By December, she had good eye–hand coordination and was much better at focusing her eyes.
-She rapidly developed a sense of possession; for reasons doctors did not determine she would hoard objects to which she took a liking, and became extremely upset if someone touched or moved anything she collected.
-She took all kinds of items but particularly sought colorful plastic objects, which doctors speculated was due to these having been the items she had access to as a child, and she did not seem to care whether they were toys or ordinary containers but especially sought out beach pails.
+Soon after her admission she developed a sense of possession; for reasons doctors did not determine she would hoard objects to which she took a liking, and became extremely upset if someone touched or moved anything she collected.
+She took all kinds of items but particularly sought colorful plastic objects, which doctors speculated was due to these having been the items she had access to as a child.
+Though she generally did not seem to care whether plastic items were toys or ordinary containers, she especially sought out beach pails.
 During the first few months of her stay, giving her one of these objects could bring her out of a tantrum.